Directing and writing credits:

 Rory: I do.

 Congratulations, capitalist scum.
 Lorelai pretends she's evolved so far past her parents' privilege, but still uses money as a barometer for success and wants to make sure everyone, including/especially Rory, knows she's not poor.
-Remember when Rory was horrifed by her coupon-clipping and grocery-buying in Season 4?
-Instead of explaining to her that money was tight with the Dragonfly opening, Lorelai lied about it and pretended that everything was fine.
+Remember when Rory was scandalized by her coupon-clipping and grocery-buying in Season 4?
+Instead of explaining to her that money is tight with the Dragonfly opening, Lorelai lies about it and pretends that everything is fine.
 Unlimited books, movies, and takeout/junk food = I love you in Gilmore.

 Number of times Rory or Lorelai treat their bff like shit:

-Lane is obsssed with the idea of becoming a drummer and Rory is kind of negative when they talk about it on the phone.
+Lane is obsessed with the idea of becoming a drummer and Rory is kind of negative when they talk about it on the phone.

 Rory: But how are you gonna do this?